 4. Students entering the college with insufficient writing or mathematical skills will be required to take certain developmental courses.
 Students needing to improve their writing skills are placed into CAA 099 (Introduction to Writing) or CAA 097 (Introduction to Writing ESL).
 If either of these courses is required, it must be taken as part of the student’s first semester program.
 Students who are required to complete MATH 007 (Developmental Mathematics) and/or MATH 109 must do so within their first 30 credits at the College.
 None of these courses, except MATH 109, earns credit toward graduation or the college-level math requirement for all degrees.

-- At least 30 credits must be completed at Marymount Manhattan College.
-These will not include credit for internships, independent study, or prior learning experience.
+- At least 30* credits must be completed at Marymount Manhattan College.
+These will not include credit for internships, independent study, or prior learning experience. (*Students who started MMC on or after Fall 2019 must complete a minimum of 63 credits at MMC)

 - All transfer students must complete a minimum of 12 credits in their major at Marymount Manhattan College regardless of the number of transfer credits awarded within the major.

-- All transfer students must complete the General Education Requirements even if in doing so the total number of credits taken and comleted exceeds the 120 credits required for a Marymount Manhattan College degree.
+- All transfer students must complete the General Education Requirements even if in doing so the total number of credits taken and completed exceeds the 120 credits required for a Marymount Manhattan College degree.
 Transfer credits may applied to these requirements.

 - Transfer students must complete the College Residency Requirement and the Residency Requirement for the Major.
 The College cannot guarantee that a student who transfers into MMC with the maximum number of transfer credit (90) will be able to complete the degree requirements, including the Residency Requirements within the remaining 30 credits.